Campus of University of Colombo: King George Hall

 The King George Hall (KGH or KG Hall) is one of the oldest theaters of Sri Lanka.
 Built the mid 1920s following the establishment of the Ceylon University College it was meant function as a theater, main lecture hall and venue for many university functions, a purpose it serves to this day.

 Sports grounds

-The university sports ground that forms a triangular spear in front of the building facade pointing due south.
-At the southern tip of grounds marks the Thurstan Road and Reed Avenue connecting at the Thumulla Junction.
-The sports ground is a venue for many sporting events year round, with Cricket, Rugby union, Soccer, Athletics, netball & Basketball played here.
-Originally part of the Alfred House Estate, it was gifed by E.L.F. de Soysa, a son of the famous philanthropist Sir Charles Henry de Soysa.
-Located on the Thurstan Road side of the southern tip is the Old University Pavilion dating back to the 1930s along with the university bookshop and post office.
+The university sports ground forms a triangular spear in front of the building façade, pointing due south.
+At the southern tip of the grounds are Thurstan Road and Reed Avenue, connecting at Thumulla Junction.
+The sports ground is a venue for many sporting events year-round, with cricket, rugby union, soccer, athletics, netball, and basketball played here.
+Originally part of the Alfred House Estate, it was gifted by E.L.F. de Soysa, a son of the famous philanthropist Sir Charles Henry de Soysa.
+Located on the Thurstan Road side of the southern tip is the Old University Pavilion, dating back to the 1930s, along with the university bookshop and post office.